qm-org/qualitymuncher/README.md

 # Multiqueue
 The normal Quality Muncher batch file does not support multiqueue.
 However, with the "!!qualitymuncher multiqueue.bat" file, it does.
 To use this, select as many videos as you'd like, then send them to the multiqueue file.
 Then enter in the preset and watch as your videos are processed.
 For this to work, your both the multiqueue file and quality muncher MUST be in the same directory.

+# Automatic Updates
+This feature checks for updates by comparing the version of the current file with the version on this GitHub.
+You can disable it by changing the variable "autoupdatecheck" on line 6 of the script to false.

 # Examples